WINS-lab/WiT/README.md

 ## Data format

-Create a `data` folder and format 2000 samples of the test dataset snow-degraded input and groundtruth images as follows
+Create a `data` folder and format 2000 samples of the test dataset input and groundtruth images as follows

 ```
     WiT